WEC-Sim/WEC-Sim/docs/_include/pto.rst

 In this section, a step by step tutorial on how to set up and run the RM3 simulation with PTO-Sim is provided.
 All the files used in WEC-Sim will remain the same, but some may need to be added to the working folder.
 An additional file that is needed is the PTO-Sim input file (``ptoSimInputFile.m``).
+For the hydraulic PTO, the function for variable motor volume will need to be added as well (``variableMotorVolume.m``).
 If the rotary generator lookup table is used, a datasheet that contains generator efficiency, torque, and angular velocity is needed and should be named as ``table`` in Workspace (``table.eff``, ``table.Tpu``,and ``table.omegapu``).
-An example lookup table can be found and downloaded from the `WEC-Sim Applications
+An example lookup table and variable motor volume file can be found and downloaded from the `WEC-Sim Applications
 <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository in the `PTO-Sim
 <http://wec-sim.github.io/WEC-Sim/advanced_features.html#pto-sim>`_ folder.
-For the hydraulic PTO, the function for variable motor volume will need to be added as well (``variableMotorVolume.m``).
   More details, refer to `Step 8`_.
 In summary, the files need to run RM3 with PTO-Sim case are the following:

 * WEC-Sim input file: ``wecSimInputFile.m`` (make sure to set the PTO linear